 It is in our common interest to stop those who kill and maim innocent people.

 Far from making us safer, these policies endanger all of us.
-Torture, the intentional destruction of another human being, is never justifiable, no matter who is the target.
+Torture, the intentional destruction of another human being, is never justifiable, no matter who the target is.
 Additionally, torture is never confined to issues around national security and the fight against terrorists.
 Our field experience shows that the vast majority of victims have nothing to do with terrorist violence.
-They are frequently the poor, members of marginalized groups, activists, peaceful demonstrators who rubbed those in power the wrong way, or petty criminals.
+They are frequently the poor, members of marginalised groups, activists, peaceful demonstrators who rubbed those in power the wrong way, or petty criminals.

 In answer to these dangerous policies, the OMCT has brought together members of its SOS-Torture Network who have daily experience working in countries suffering from both terrorist violence and the widespread use of torture by the authorities.
 This group actively exchanges data collected from the field, works on responses to terrorism that are in line with international law, takes public positions and engages with United Nations and other experts to ensure that counter-terrorism policies are free of torture.